 - Cyber criminals and terrorists.

-- Providers of software or hardware tools that could be used to commit offences.
+- Providers or vendors of software or hardware tools that could be used to commit offences.

 - Information Security experts.